kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.6.7 - May 23, 2016 =
+* Fixed bug that set Video.js players to the highest resolution no matter what was set as the default.
 * Added a system to change video playback settings via URL query strings.
 * Added "start" shortcode attribute to start videos at a particular timecode.
-* Fixed bug that set Video.js players to the highest resolution no matter what was set as the default.
+* Added left/right arrow navigation through video galleries.
+* Changed resizing method when responsive video is disabled.
+* Delayed autoplay command until metadata is loaded in Video.js player.
+* Fixed bug that re-enabled default subtitles in the Video.js player every time play restarted.
+* Fixed bug that left room for captions on all gallery videos if the first video had a caption.

 = 4.6.6 - May 21, 2016 =
 * Added support for Yoast's custom Universal Google Analytics variable name.